markdg/RProgrammingAssignment2/README.md

 All my comments about my solution are included in the code in the cachematrix.R file.

+I have tested my solution using the example shown in the comments in the code and it works.

 Original readme follows from here:

 ------------------------------------------------------------------------------------